behrooz/simpleVault/helm/simple-vault/README.md

 # Simple Vault Helm Chart

-This Helm chart deploys the Simple Vault application on a Kubernetes cluster.
+This Helm chart deploys the Simple Vault API service on a Kubernetes cluster.

 ## Prerequisites